intersel/iFSM/README.md

  - myFSM._stateDefinition : the definition of the states and events
  - myFSM._stateDefinition.<statename>.<eventname>.EventIteration - the number of times an event has been called
  - myFSM.opts - the defined options
+ - myFSM.rootMachine : the root machine
+ - myFSM.parentMachine : the parent machine if we're in a sub machine (null if none)

 Within the call of FSM function, you can refer to the FSM by 'this' :
  - this.currentState